germal/OpenCVB/README.md

     -   Intel RealSense D455 – the latest in the series of Intel RealSense cameras

-Most of the above cameras have an IMU (Inertial Measurement Unit.)
+All of the above cameras have an IMU (Inertial Measurement Unit.)
 The Microsoft Kinect for Azure has the best depth accuracy but requires more power and is not as portable as the Intel cameras.
 All the cameras use USB 3 to provide data to the host platform.
-A comparison of each camera is provided in Addendum 1.
+A brief comparison of each camera is provided in Addendum 1.

 The Objective
 =============

 The objective is to solve many small computer vision problems and do so in a way that enables any of the solutions to be reused.
-The result is a valuable toolkit for solving ever bigger and more important problems.
+The result is a toolkit for solving ever bigger and more difficult problems.
 The philosophy behind this approach is that human vision is built on many trivially different approaches.
-Only the combined effort of many small results in understanding.
+Only the combined effort of many small operations produces understanding.

-OpenCVB is targeting only cameras that produce depth and color.
+OpenCVB is targeting only cameras that produce depth and color and have an IMU to detect gravity and motion.
 These newer cameras have prompted a review of existing vision algorithms to see how they can be improved if depth is known.
 To enable revisiting many existing algorithms, this software provides a single application that can run hundreds of OpenCV algorithms on any of the cameras listed above.

 There are many computer vision examples on the web but too often something is missing.
 OpenCVB is designed to collect these algorithms into a single